ITU-BDSA23-GROUP9/Chirp/docs/report.md

 -   If the PR for the issues gets approved, it is merged into the main-branch.
 If this is the case the issue can be closed and moved to the 'Done' coloumn.

 ## How to make _Chirp!_ work locally
 Firstly, open a command prompt.
 From here, navigate to the folder in which you want the project to be, and run the command: `git clone https://github.com/ITU-BDSA23-GROUP9/Chirp.git`.
-Afterwards, navigate to the Chirp folder by running the command `cd Chirp`, and then run the command `code .`
+Afterwards, navigate to the Chirp folder by running the command `cd Chirp`, and then run the command `code .` to open VS Code.